Multi-person 3D pose estimation from unlabelled data

 \subsection{3D Pose estimation}

-Having identified the different views of each person, an MLP is in charge of estimating the 3D coordinates of the keypoints for each of them.
-Thus, the proposed system uses one MLP instance per person.

-The total input features of the model are the concatenation of $14$ features per keypoint and camera.
-Therefore, if the skeleton detector model can detect $25$ keypoints coordinates and the system uses $4$ cameras, the dimension of the input feature vector would be $14 \times 4 \times 25$ or $1400$ features in total.
+Having identified the different views of each person, an MLP is used to estimate the 3D coordinates of the keypoints for each of them.
+The input features of the model are the concatenation of $14$ features per keypoint and camera.
+Therefore, if the skeleton detector detects up to $25$ keypoints and the system uses $3$ cameras at inference time ($\lvert \mathbb{C}_i\rvert =3$), the dimension of the input feature vector would be $14 \times 3 \times 25$, $1050$ dimensions in total.
 The $14$ features per keypoint correspond to the 10 features described in the previous section for skeleton matching plus four additional features related to an initial estimation of the 3D.
 Specifically, if a keypoint of a person is detected by 2 or more cameras, its 3D coordinates are reconstructed by triangulation for every pair of cameras and an initial estimation is computed as the centroid of the obtained 3D points.
 This estimation is included as input using three of the four new features.
 The last feature is used to indicate the availability of the estimated 3D.
 It is set to $1$ if there is more than one view of the keypoint and to $0$ otherwise.

-Using the aforementioned information per keypoint and camera, the network estimates the 3D positions of the keypoints in the world frame of reference, yielding $x$, $y$ and $z$ for each of them.
+Using the aforementioned information per keypoint and camera, the network estimates the 3D positions of the keypoints in the global frame of reference, yielding $x$, $y$ and $z$ for each of them.
 Thus, assuming that the network predicts the position of $25$ different keypoints, the output vector dimension is $3 \times 25 = 75$.